 During the site visit, a voucher will be issued for the appropriate herbicide and quantity that can be redeemed at one of three local retailers.
 Currently, the subsidy amount is 50% of retail value.

 Trailer mounted spray equipment, ute-back skid units and backpack spray kits are available for loan through a community pest management hire arrangement.
 A security deposit and loan agreement is required to secure the necessary equipment, this can be arranged by downloading and completing the attached forms and contacting Environment and Pest to secure the next available date.

 Council can provide you with traps for dogs, foxes, pigs, cats and rabbits.
-A small security deposit is required to access this service.
+A small security deposit is required to access some of these services.

 Community Pest Management Groups

 Council can assist interested landholders to establish localised pest management groups within their neighbourhoods to share information and take a collaborative approach to managing pest weeds and animals.
-For more information, please contact the Environment and Pest team.
+For more information, please contact the Pest Management team.